The Definitive Guide to Power Bodybuilding for Strength and Muscle

 Volume vs. Intensity?

-The first myth we need to bust through is the idea that the volume- and intensity-styles of training are separate.
+The first myth we need to bust through is the idea that the volume- and intensity styles of training are separate.

 Powerlifters don’t just do the heavy lifting for low reps.
 Powerlifting training works from higher-rep to low-rep training based on the ‘phase’ of the program or the training cycle.
 There’s a reason powerlifters tend to be jacked – they accumulate significant volume with big weights.

-The science is starting to show us what we’ve always known: using heavy weights is the best for muscle mass with less damage.
+Science is starting to show us what we’ve always known: using heavy weights is the best for muscle mass with less damage.
 Using light weights alone won’t work.
 Time under tension doesn’t count if you’re not challenging the muscle enough!

-This means that the training of a good power bodybuilder should focus on volume at heavy enough weight to stimulate growth.
+This means that the training of a good power bodybuilder should focus on volume at a heavy enough weight to stimulate growth.
 This means high volumes of work at relatively high intensity!

 Prioritize: Exercise Selection and Order